ilkkamtk/web-ohjelmoinnin-perusteet/JS-recap1.md

     - 3p
 4. Write a program that prompts the user to enter their score for a course assessment and determines their grade based on the following grading scale:
-    - Scores between 0 and 39 (inclusive) receive a grade of 0.
+    - Scores between 0 and 39 receive a grade of 0.
-    - Scores between 40 and 51 (inclusive) receive a grade of 1.
+    - Scores between 40 and 51 receive a grade of 1.
-    - Scores between 52 and 63 (inclusive) receive a grade of 2.
+    - Scores between 52 and 63 receive a grade of 2.
-    - Scores between 64 and 75 (inclusive) receive a grade of 3.
+    - Scores between 64 and 75 receive a grade of 3.
-    - Scores between 76 and 87 (inclusive) receive a grade of 4.
+    - Scores between 76 and 87 receive a grade of 4.
-    - Scores between 88 and 100 (inclusive) receive a grade of 5.
+    - Scores between 88 and 100 receive a grade of 5.
     - Print the result on the HTML document.
     - 3p
 5. Make a new version of assignment 2.
 The number game should continue until the user guesses the number correctly.